-Mauritania has significant mineral deposits, in particular iron ore, gold and copper.
-The economy relies on the mining sector.
-In 2012, Mauritania was Africa’s second largest producer of iron ore, which is the main export.
-According to World Bank estimates, iron ore production may rise from 12 million tonnes in 2012 to 18 million tonnes in 2015.
+In 2013, Mauritania was Africa’s second largest producer of iron ore, the country’s main mineral export according to the World Bank, which estimates that iron ore production may rise from 12 million tons in 2012 to 18 million tons in 2015.

 Commercial oil reserves have been found offshore, adding to the reserves at the Chinguetti oil field discovered in 2001.
 Oil production started in February 2006 and Mauritania's crude oil reserves are estimated at around 600 million barrels, although proven reserves are much smaller.
 The sector is bound to have a significant share in the economy.